 “Car owners might find the difference in resale value between a premium-badge vehicle that has been maintained within the franchised dealer network for its first three years and one that has been serviced by independent workshops, could run into thousands of pounds.”

-Cap HPI's Yea agrees: “Depending on the age of the vehicle, franchise dealers may offer more on a part exchange valuation if they see a history conducted by an OEM-approved dealer/partner."
+Cap HPI's Jeremy Yea agrees: “Depending on the age of the vehicle, franchise dealers may offer more on a part-exchange valuation if they see a history conducted by an OEM-approved dealer/partner."

-That doesn't mean you have to use a franchise dealer though and you should bear in mind that any uplift in value from using a franchised dealer may be outweighed by the saving you would make by using an independent garage for servicing.
+However, you don't have to use a franchise dealer and you should bear in mind that any uplift in value from using a franchised dealer may be outweighed by the saving you would make by using an independent garage for servicing.

 Should I use a main dealer to service my electric car?